This program is available in Vancouver, Calgary, Mississauga, and Online.

 MA602 - Effects AnimationStudents will explore the basics of digital effects animation and work with particles and effects tools with Maya.
 You will work with the digital tools to develop simple dynamic animations while considering effects elements to add life and atmosphere to their reels.
 Students will cover the basic forces and elements such as fire and water and discuss lighting mood and atmosphere created by these effects.
 Timing physics and design will be a key component to ensure that the effects developed in this class will have a natural look and are believable.

-MA606 - Portfolio IIThe emphasis of this course is to prepare the student for graduation and final portfolio development.
-Time will be spent developing a final demo reel to showcase the strengths and talents of each student in a branded visually appealing presentation.
-Students will have the option to develop a demo reel that focuses on their interests and skills within the 3D industry.
-Time will be spent focusing on content that showcases primary skills such as animation or modeling.
+This course will prepare students for graduation and final portfolio presentation.
+A final demo reel will be developed to showcase the strengths and talents of each student in a branded visually appealing presentation.
+Time will be spent focusing on content that showcases each student’s selected primary skills.
 There will also be an opportunity to plan and showcase secondary abilities to increase the potential opportunity of employment.
-Planning and production pipelines will be followed and deadlines will be achieved.
-Students will be critical of their work and change their artistic material if necessary.
-This course will work in conjunction with Portfolio I, compositing and editing, effects animation and lighting and texturing.
-Students will be expected to present their content and participate in class activities with respect to the graduation and course material.
+Planning and production pipelines will be followed to meet deadlines.